Informing Our Approach

 In 1992 at the 15th National Computer Security Conference, David Ferraiolo and Richard Kuhn submitted a paper entitled “Role-Based Access Controls”.
 In 2004 this concept became a US standard, the NIST RBAC model.
 Providing people with access to a system based on their role within that system rationalizes and simplifies the reasoning about and management of that access.
 Nothing happens unless through a role.

-Since then, role-based access control (RBAC) has grown to become attribute- and policy-based (ABAC and PBAC) in order to more powerfully (attributes) and easily (policies) express the privileges that a role-holder possesses.
+Since then, role-based access control (RBAC) has grown to become attribute- and policy-based (ABAC and PBAC) in order to more powerfully (via attributes) and easily (via policies) express the privileges that a role-holder possesses.

-In Engaging OS, roles are time-based holdings of positions within an organization by individuals.
+In Engaging OS, a role is a time-based holding of a position within an organization by an individual.
 A position is comprised of three types of rights:

-• ports to interface with items as set by privileges
+- ports to interface with items as set by policies

 Positions need not be limited to employees of the organization; they may well be for customers or other external people.